 The Goal of God—People Who Behave Righteously, Love Mercy, and Walk Humbly With God

 THE TERROR OF THE LORD

-Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.
-(II Corinthians 5:1)
+Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.
+(II Corinthians 5:11)

 What has happened to the terror of the Lord?
 We do not see believers working out their own salvation with fear and trembling.
 Why is this?

 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; (Philippians 2:12)

 Are the believers of today working out their own salvation with fear and trembling or with silliness and a carefree spirit of false assurance, the false assurance that goes with today’s preaching?
 “Say the four steps of salvation and you never can lose the favor and blessing of God.
 God has saved you eternally and unconditionally no matter how you behave.
 The blood of Jesus is your ticket to Paradise when you die.”